Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

 \section{Results \& Discussion}

-We present results for double well potentials with $\alpha = 4/81\,a_{ho}^{-2}$ and $L=a_{ho}$, $2\,a_{ho}$, and $3\,a_{ho}$.
-As discussed above, we chose these potentials so that we could study a range of barrier heights while staying in a regime where it is sensible to apply both the two-mode and eight-mode models.
+We now present the numerically exact PIGS results for squeezing and fragmentation of a BEC in a three-dimensional double well potential, with a critical comparison to the corresponding results from the two- and eight-mode approximations.
+We show results for the three double well potentials with parameters $\alpha = 4/81\,a_{ho}^{-2}$ and $L=a_{ho}$, $2\,a_{ho}$, and $3\,a_{ho}$.
+As discussed above, these particular potentials are chosen to allow study of a range of barrier heights while staying in a regime where it is sensible to apply both the two-mode and eight-mode models.